MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/admin-consent-workflow-overview.md

 As an admin, the following options exist for you to determine how users consent to applications:

 - Disable user consent.
 For example, a high school might want to turn off user consent so that the school IT administration has full control over all the applications in their tenant.
 - Allow users to consent to the required permissions.
-The best practise is to keep user consent open if you have sensitive data in your tenant.
+The best practice is to keep user consent open if you have sensitive data in your tenant.
 - If you still want to retain admin-only consent for certain permissions but want to assist your end-users in onboarding their application, you can use the admin consent workflow to evaluate and respond to admin consent requests.
 This way, you can have a queue of all the requests for admin consent for your tenant and can track and respond to them directly through the Microsoft Entra admin center.
 To learn how to configure the admin consent workflow, see [Configure the admin consent workflow](configure-admin-consent-workflow.md).